quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Tooling Expectations

-qlog is an extensible format and it is expected that new event schema will emerge that define new categories, event types, event fields (e.g., a field indicating an event's privacy properties), as well as values for the "trigger" property within the "data" field, or other member fields of the "data" field, as they see fit.
+qlog is an extensible format and it is expected that new event schema will emerge that define new namespaces, event types, event fields (e.g., a field indicating an event's privacy properties), as well as values for the "trigger" property within the "data" field, or other member fields of the "data" field, as they see fit.